HomeIT ProcurementPlatform vs Advisory

 80%

-Of contracts handled well by coverage alone
+Of contracts handled by coverage alone

 10 to 15%

-Of deals that carry most negotiated savings
+Of deals carrying most of the savings

 Frequently asked questions